h-bryant/funcsim/docs/source/overview.rst

     from scipy import stats

     def step(draw, hist):
         # Function to take one step through time.
-        # The 'draw' argument is first and is
+The 'draw' argument
-        # required as with the static simulation.
-The 'hist' argument is
+        # is first and is required as with the static simulation.
-        # needed if 'f' refers to lagged values of some sort, as in this
+        # The 'hist' argument is needed if 'f' refers to lagged values of
-        # example.
+        # some sort, as in this example.

         # value of "p" in the previous period
-        plag = data.recall("p", lag=1)
+        plag = hist.recall("p", lag=1)

         # do some kind of work
         pnew = 0.25 + 0.9 * plag + stats.norm.ppf(next(draw))